Where To Stay In Marrakech For First Timers: Best Areas & Beautiful Hotels 2026

 Northern Medina: Best For A Local Experience

+The Northern medina is another great place to stay in Marrakech, offering a more local experience.
 The vibe in the northern medina is slightly quieter, though you’re still within walking distance to many major attractions.
 It’s a little less hectic, making it a great option if you want to experience the magic of the medina with less of the hustle and bustle.

 Best Places To Stay In Northern Medina

 Best Budget Option – Riad MounirAnother of the places we stayed in Marrakech, we can highly recommend Riad Mounir.
-The service was professional and friendly, the rooms were large and very comfortable, and the breakfast was excellent.
+The service was professional and friendly, the rooms were large and very comfortable, and the free breakfast was excellent.

 Best Mid-Range Option – Riad Dar DialkoumRiad Dar Dialkoum is an adults-only boutique hotel in the northern medina, offering a haven of tranquility just at the edge of the medina.
 It is beautifully decorated and the hospitality is next level.